Maxilla: Changes by age

-At birth the transverse and antero-posterior diameters of the bone are each greater than the vertical.
+At birth, the transverse and anteroposterior diameters of the bone are each greater than the vertical.

-The frontal process is well-marked and the body of the bone consists of little more than the alveolar process, the teeth sockets reaching almost to the floor of the orbit.
+The frontal process is well-marked, and the body of the bone consists of little more than the alveolar process, the teeth sockets reaching almost to the floor of the orbit.

 The maxillary sinus presents the appearance of a furrow on the lateral wall of the nose.
 In the adult the vertical diameter is the greatest, owing to the development of the alveolar process and the increase in size of the sinus.